-- 8.117 The presumption in favour of sustainable development requires that strategic policies should, as a minimum, provide for objectively assessed needs for housing.
-Paragraph 72 of the National Planning Policy Framework states that the supply of large number of new homes can often be best achieved through planning for larger scale development, such as extensions to existing towns, provided they are well located and designed and supported by the necessary infrastructure and facilities. - 8.118 Urban regeneration objectives have led the Council to focus development into central Ipswich over recent years.
-This has supported the successful regeneration of the Waterfront and Portman Quarter, introducing a greater range of uses into each, thereby adding to their diversity and vibrancy.
+8.1168.117 The presumption in favour of sustainable development requires that strategic policies should, as a minimum, provide for objectively assessed needs for housing.
+Paragraph 7247 of the National Planning Policy Framework states that the supply of large number of new homes can often be best achieved through planning for larger scale development, such as extensions to existing towns, provided they are well located and designed and supported by the necessary infrastructure and facilities. local planning authorities should 'ensure that their Local Plan meets the full, objectively assessed needs for market and affordable housing in the housing market area, as far as is consistent with the policies set out within this Framework, including identifying key sites which are critical to the delivery of the housing strategy over the plan period.'
+Specific sites will need to be identified for the first five years of the plan period.
+For the following ten years, specific sites or broad locations can be indicated.

+8.1178.118 Urban regeneration objectives have led the Council to focus development into central Ipswich over recent years.
+This has supported the successful regeneration of the Waterfront and Ipswich VillagePortman Quarter, introducing a greater range of uses into each, thereby adding to their diversity and vibrancy.
 This strategy has seen significant redevelopment of previously developed sites within the town (including 93% of all housing between 2001 and 2014).
 It has benefited from rationalisation and restructuring in the employment sector away from more land intensive activities such as manufacturing, so that sites such as that on Ranelagh Road (formerly Compair Reavell) have come forward for mixed use redevelopment.
-However, the manufacturing sector has shrunk significantly and therefore it raises the question as to how far into the future the rationalisation of land uses in the centre of Ipswich will sustain a supply of brownfield sites. - 8.119 The tight urban boundary to Ipswich Borough means that there is only one area of extensive greenfield land still available on the periphery of the town and within the Borough.
+However, the manufacturing sector has shrunk significantly and therefore it raises the question as to how far into the future the rationalisation of land uses in the centre of Ipswich will sustain a supply of brownfield sites.

+8.1188.119 The tight urban boundary to Ipswich Borough means that there is only one area of extensive greenfield land still available on the periphery of the town and within the Borough.
 The land is located on the northern edge of the urban area and is known as the Northern Fringe.

 Development of the Northern Fringe following garden suburb principles would represent a major urban extension to the town and, therefore, it is a strategic proposal to be planned through the Core Strategy.